webvijayi/instasell-acp-woocommerce/readme.txt

 The Agentic Commerce Protocol (ACP) is an open standard developed to enable AI agents to interact with e-commerce platforms.
 This plugin implements the ACP specification to allow your WooCommerce store to work with ChatGPT and other ACP-compatible AI agents.

-= Why InstaSell? =
+= Why Instant Checkout ACP? =

-InstaSell focuses on helping store owners **sell more** by tapping into emerging AI-powered shopping channels.
-As AI agents become the new way customers discover and purchase products, InstaSell ensures your WooCommerce store is ready.
+Instant Checkout ACP focuses on helping store owners **sell more** by tapping into emerging AI-powered shopping channels.
+As AI agents become the new way customers discover and purchase products, Instant Checkout ACP ensures your WooCommerce store is ready.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/instasell-acp-woocommerce` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/instant-checkout-via-acp-agentic-commerce-for-woocommerce` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to **Settings > InstaSell ACP** to configure the plugin.
+3. Go to **Settings > Instant Checkout ACP ACP** to configure the plugin.

 == Configuration ==